 The Tree App project was run from Johannesburg using a remote team – data and project management was carried out with cloud, with the majority of data held on Google Drive.
-If you are looking at the future of work; bringing in people on projects as needed – employing freelancers then coercing them out of their comfort zones and into something new then Val, director of Tree App, is there at the mine-face cutting her way into the future of work.
+If you are looking at the future of work; bringing in people on projects as needed – employing freelancers then coercing them out of their comfort zones and into something new then Val, director of Tree App, is there at the mine-face.
 Tree App is a massively ambitious project to produce a smart-app to allow the novice to identify any of the 1, 100 South African Trees listed on their database.

 We assisted with the cleaning, sculpting and data verification of a large, structured Excel dataset.
 Data processing was achieved using VBA, DAX and some very interesting IF statements, with a couple of Macros.
 Do you need to check that every species name in English has a capital letter?
 For Afrikaans, however, apply a different rule.